-- If you opt-in to student counselling, we offer a short-term programme of counselling focused on what you want to get out of the sessions.
+- Our short-term programme of Counselling focusses on what you want to get out of the sessions.

 - We can also offer assistance with accessing other University or external services (such as the NHS).

-As well as accessing in-house counselling from our experienced team, all Keele students can also assess 'Health Assured', a 24 hour helpline available for all Keele students, which includes a counselling service.
+As well as accessing in-house Counselling from our experienced team, all Keele students also have access to 'Health Assured', which is a 24 hour helpline available for all our students.
 Find out more here.